Ubuntu Studio Controls

 Obtaining Ubuntu Studio Controls

 Ubuntu Studio Controls is installed in Ubuntu Studio by default.
-However, the version covered in this page is only part of Ubuntu Studio 18.10 and higher, or 18.04 with the backports PPA.
+However, the version covered in this page is only part of Ubuntu Studio 20.04 and higher, or any supported Ubuntu Studio version with the backports PPA.

-To obtain this newer version, including versions with bug fixes for 18.10 and higher, add the Ubuntu Studio Backports PPA.
+To obtain this newer version, add the Ubuntu Studio Backports PPA.

 If you are running a different official flavor of Ubuntu than Ubuntu Studio, Ubuntu Studio Controls installs with the Ubuntu Studio Installer.